semgrep/bento/README.md

 Please [open an issue](https://github.com/returntocorp/bento/issues/new?template=feature_request.md) if you need help setting up Bento with another CI provider.
 If you set up Bento with your provider of choice, we'd appreciate a PR to add instructions here!

 ## Help and Community
 Need help or want to share feedback?
-We’d love to hear from you! 💌
+We’d love to hear from you!

 - Email us at [support@r2c.dev](mailto:support@r2c.dev)
 - Join #bento in our [community Slack](https://join.slack.com/t/r2c-community/shared_invite/enQtNjU0NDYzMjAwODY4LWE3NTg1MGNhYTAwMzk5ZGRhMjQ2MzVhNGJiZjI1ZWQ0NjQ2YWI4ZGY3OGViMGJjNzA4ODQ3MjEzOWExNjZlNTA)
-- [File an issue](https://github.com/returntocorp/bento/issues/new?assignees=&labels=bug&template=bug_report.md&title=) directly on GitHub.
-Or [submit a feature request](https://github.com/returntocorp/bento/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) &mdash; we welcome them all!
+- [File an issue](https://github.com/returntocorp/bento/issues/new?assignees=&labels=bug&template=bug_report.md&title=) or [submit a feature request](https://github.com/returntocorp/bento/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) directly on GitHub &mdash; we welcome them all!

 We’re constantly shipping new features and improvements.

-- [Sign up for the newsletter](http://eepurl.com/gDeFvL)!
-We promise not to spam you, and you can unsubscribe at any time.
+- [Sign up for the Bento newsletter](http://eepurl.com/gDeFvL) &mdash; we promise not to spam and you can unsubscribe at any time
-- See past announcements, releases, and issues [here](https://us18.campaign-archive.com/home/?u=ee2dc8f77e27d3739cf4df9ef&id=d13f5e938e)!
+- See past announcements, releases, and issues [here](https://us18.campaign-archive.com/home/?u=ee2dc8f77e27d3739cf4df9ef&id=d13f5e938e)

-- We’re fortunate to benefit from the contributions of the open source community and great projects such as [Bandit](https://pypi.org/project/bandit/), [ESLint](https://eslint.org/), [Flake8](https://pypi.org/project/flake8/), and their plugins. 🙏
+We’re fortunate to benefit from the contributions of the open source community and great projects such as [Bandit](https://pypi.org/project/bandit/), [ESLint](https://eslint.org/), [Flake8](https://pypi.org/project/flake8/), and their plugins. 🙏

 ## License and Legal
 Please refer to the [terms and privacy document](https://github.com/returntocorp/bento/blob/master/PRIVACY.md).